-• St William of Perth expect all staff to treat information they receive about a children and young people in a highly discreet and confidential manner.
-Confidential information should never be used casually in conversation or shared with any person other than a on 'need to know basis'.

-- All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies St William of Perth recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
+- St William of Perth expect all staff to treat information they receive about children and young people in a highly discreet and confidential manner.
+Confidential information should never be discussed casually in conversation or shared with any person other than on a 'need-to-know basis' - All members of staff must be aware that whilst they have duties to keep information confidential, they also have a professional responsibility to be proactive and share information as early as possible, to help identify, assess and respond to risks or concerns about safety and welfare.
+This will only involve those who need to be involved, such as the DSL and Medway Children's Services. - KCSIE, the Information Commissioner's Office (ICO), DfE Data Protection in schools guidance and DfE 'Information sharing advice for safeguarding practitioners guidance provides further details regarding information sharing principles and expectations. - St William of Perth recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2024. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
 As a school we adhere to data protection, yet we do not allow this to stand in our way in the need to promote the welfare and protect the safety of our children in our care.
-DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail - St William of Perth has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements.
-C. Eastwood DPO. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail. - St William of Perth (adapt to reflect DPO arrangements for your school) has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is compliant with all matters relating to confidentiality and information sharing requirements.
+DPO Mrs C. Eastwood. - All staff are aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
 In accordance with statutory requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral and subsequent investigation by the appropriate authorities.